Direct and Re-Direct Examination

 By contrast, supporters of witness statements advocate their efficiency in significantly reducing the duration of the hearing and in providing clear explanations, formulated in a language that arbitrators understand.

-Without entering into a lengthy discussion of the pros and cons of witness statements versus direct examination at the hearing, we consider it useful to highlight the following:
+Without entering into a lengthy discussion of the pros and cons of witness statements versus direct examination at the hearing, the following should be highlighted.

 - Direct examination instead of witness statements may appear adequate in given cases, but it is unlikely to become the norm.
 Direct examination would more than double the duration of hearings (one would need to take into account the duration of the direct examination itself and the necessary time to adapt the cross-examination and the questions from the arbitral tribunal to the content of the explanations given in direct examination).
 Given the concerns expressed nowadays by parties as to the duration and costs of international arbitration, the future of direct examination at hearings does not look particularly bright.